 - The top 6 mistakes managers make when having difficult conversations.

-We’ve all had some pretty cringe-worthy experiences delivering bad news.
+We have all had some pretty cringe-worthy experiences delivering bad news.
 Lisa Evans, a freelance writer for Fast Company, interviewed Marcia Reynolds, corporate trainer and author of The Discomfort Zone: How Leaders Turn Difficult Conversations into Breakthrough on how to keep the conversation from turning.
 The six mistakes mangers make when having difficult conversations include:

 - Approaching the conversation from a negative place